rojarani-26/Crime-Data-Analysis/README.md

 | Case Closed | Case resolution status |
 | Date Case Closed | Date when case was closed |

----

-## 5. Data Cleaning & Preprocessing

-The following preprocessing steps were performed:

-- Checked and handled missing values
-- Removed duplicate records
-- Converted date columns into datetime format
-- Created derived features:
-  - Year
-  - Month
-  - Day Name
-  - Hour
-  - Resolution Days
-  - Age Group (Child / Adult / Senior)

-These steps improved data quality and enabled time-based and demographic analysis.

----

-## 6. Exploratory Data Analysis

-The analysis focused on:

-- Crime distribution by city
-- Crime frequency by hour of the day
-- Crime trends by month and year
-- Victim demographics
-- Police deployment patterns
-- Case resolution time

----

-## 7. Key Insights

-- Overall Case Closure Rate: 49.97%
-- Crime levels remained relatively stable in 2022 and 2023.
-- Higher crime frequency observed from January to July.
-- Theft and assault categories dominate the dataset.
-- Major metropolitan cities such as Delhi and Mumbai show the highest crime counts.
-- Adults (18–30 years) are the most affected group.
-- Female victims represent the highest proportion of reported crimes.
-- Police deployment is almost uniform across crime domains (~10 officers on average).

----

-## 8. Recommendations

-Based on the analysis:

-- Increase Patrol During Peak Crime Hours
-- Improve Case Closure Efficiency
-- Implement targeted crime prevention programs in high-risk cities.
-- Implement Women Safety Initiatives
-- Improve investigation processes to reduce case resolution time.
-- Use predictive analytics for proactive policing.

----

-## 9. Conclusion

-This project demonstrates how data analysis can transform raw crime records into actionable insights.

-Using Python-based exploratory data analysis, the study identified crime trends, vulnerable demographics, and operational patterns that can support better decision-making for public safety and resource allocation.
+## 🧹 Data Cleaning & Preprocessing
+The following preprocessing steps were performed to improve data quality:

+✔ Checked and handled missing values
+✔ Removed duplicate records
+✔ Converted date columns into **datetime format**

+### ➕ Feature Engineering
+Additional features were created to support analysis:

+📅 **Year**
+📅 **Month**
+📅 **Day Name**
+⏰ **Hour**
+📊 **Resolution Days**
+👥 **Age Group (Child / Adult / Senior)**

+These steps enabled **time-based and demographic analysis**.

+## 📊 Exploratory Data Analysis
+The analysis focused on the following areas:

+📍 Crime distribution by city
+⏰ Crime frequency by hour of the day
+📆 Crime trends by month and year
+👥 Victim demographics
+👮 Police deployment patterns
+📑 Case resolution time

+## 🔍 Key Insights

+📊 **Overall Case Closure Rate:** 49.97%

+📈 Crime levels remained relatively **stable in 2022 and 2023**.

+📅 Higher crime frequency observed **between January and July**.

+🚨 **Theft and assault** are the most common crime categories.

+🏙 Major metropolitan cities such as **Delhi and Mumbai show the highest crime counts**.

+👥 **Adults (18–30 years)** are the most affected victim group.

+👩 **Female victims represent the highest proportion** of reported crimes.

+👮 Police deployment is relatively **uniform across crime domains (~10 officers on average)**.

+## 💡 Recommendations

+🚔 **Increase patrols during peak crime hours** to improve prevention.

+⚡ **Improve case closure efficiency** through faster investigation processes.

+🏙 Implement **targeted crime prevention programs in high-risk cities**.

+👩 Enhance **women safety initiatives and protection programs**.

+📊 Use **predictive analytics for proactive policing strategies**.

+## 🏁 Conclusion

+This project demonstrates how **data analysis can transform raw crime records into actionable insights**.

+Using **Python-based exploratory data analysis**, the study identified crime trends, vulnerable demographics, and operational patterns that can support **better decision-making for public safety and resource allocation**.